A Decade of Entrepreneurship: 10 Lessons from 10 Years in Business

 6. Get clear on Company and Client Strategy.

 This took me a while to refine, but clarity is everything.
 Put your company and client strategy into a simple slide deck and review it weekly with your team.
 Two books that helped me tremendously are How to Grow Your Small Business by Donald Miller and Conquer the Chaos by Clate Mask.
-If you’re curious about how we approach this at Clean Finances, check out the BONUS section at the end of this blog.
+Don’t skip on this.
+You’ve got to set a target of where you’re headed and how you plan to get there, so prioritize this from Day 1.

 7. But also, get clear on your personal vision and purpose first.